 Malta is changing and it is becoming more and more attractive for independent travellers.
 However, with most budget information for this island nation focusing on all-inclusive holidays rather than for backpackers or budget travellers, it can be difficult to know how expensive a trip to Malta will be.

 The good news is, if you’re an independent traveller, it is incredibly possible to have a low-cost vacation in Malta.

 While Malta can be more expensive compared to other Southern European destinations, at an average cost of €68-190 per person per day, you will find it stacks up well as a holiday destination and is less expensive than many Western European options.

 Here is a breakdown of the most significant aspects of a travel budget, including costs for accommodation, transport, food, activities, and entertainment.

 Like anywhere else in the world, one of the first things you need to consider when planning to visit Malta on a budget is the cost of accommodation.
 Oftentimes, this can make the most significant dent in your travel budget.

-If neither hostels nor Airbnb are quite your scene and you prefer to stay in hotels, there are a number of affordable hotels and guesthouses in Malta that aren’t all-inclusive resorts.
-You can click here to browse hotel choices in Malta!
+If neither hostels nor private apartments are quite your scene and you prefer to stay in hotels, there are several affordable hotels and guesthouses in Malta that aren’t all-inclusive resorts.

 If you don’t plan on spending more than a week in Malta or venturing far from where you are staying, than paying as you go can be a good option.
 You can purchase a ticket with cash directly from the bus driver, however, I would recommend that you pay in smaller banknotes or coins as the drivers rarely have enough change for anything larger than €10.